Undergraduate applicants should read these terms and conditions before deciding to accept our offer of admission.

 - your personal statement has been written by yourself, and passes any relevant UCAS similarity detection and fraud checks

-- that you hold the qualifications that you claim to hold
+- you hold the qualifications that you claim to hold

 - the required educational history is accurate, including all previous study and its location.
 If you have previously attended another higher education institution, we will normally require a reference from that university or college, including previous study at Bath

-- any declarations and information subsequently supplied regarding any criminal convictions, reprimands or warnings you hold is truthful and accurate
+- Any declarations and information subsequently supplied regarding any criminal convictions, reprimands or warnings you hold are truthful and accurate

-The offer and subsequent registration will be deemed null and void if you are found at any time to have misrepresented any aspect of your circumstances or we find that any aspect of your application is not your own work or not genuine.
+Your offer will be withdrawn and, if applicable, any subsequent registration will be deemed null and void, if you are found at any time to have misrepresented any aspect of your circumstances or we find that any aspect of your application is not your own work or not genuine.

 14. Arrangements for paying fees